-There is not a clear answer to this question.
-Most doctors will consider your CD4 cell count and any symptoms you've had.
 Current US guidelines say that everyone who is infected with HIV should start ARV therapy.
 See Fact Sheet 404 for more information on treatment guidelines.
 This is an important decision you should discuss with your health care provider.

-ARV drugs are chosen on the basis of HIV drug resistance, your health (for example, kidney or liver disease) and lifestyle factors.
+ARV drugs are chosen on the basis of treatment guidelines, HIV drug resistance, your health (for example, kidney or liver disease) and lifestyle factors.
 While ARV regimens are usually well tolerated, each ARV drug can have side effects.
 Some may be serious.
 Refer to the fact sheet for each individual drug.
 Each person is different, and you and your health care provider will have to decide which drugs to use.

 Adherence to ARVs is very important for treatment to work.
 The viral load test is used to see if ARV drugs are working.